 Data Connectivity Signal Status Icon

-Vehicles must be connected to the cloud server when operators log on and log off for the mobile data terminal (MDT) to capture all service data (vehicle health, scheduled miles and hours, ridership data, on-time performance data, fare collection).
-That connection status is shown as a green checkmark for the vehicle operator on the Status Bar of the MDT.
-If data connectivity is lost after an operator logs on, a Bad Comms system event notifies maintenance/ dispatch of the vehicle’s loss of data connectivity.
-The MDT Status Bar displays a red X icon to indicate the loss of data connectivity to the operator.
+When operators power up a vehicle (ignition engaged) and then login to the mobile data terminal (MDT), the vehicle becomes a data probe, collecting all data against the digital schedule and vehicle health, and stores the information in 'the cloud'.
+Data capture includes all revenue and non-revenue service data (vehicle health, scheduled miles and hours, ridership data, on-time performance data, deadhead, fare collection).
+Connection status is shown as a green checkmark on the Status Bar when the IVU is 'talking' to the MDT display/indicating it's fully connected.
+If data connectivity is lost after an operator logs on, a Bad Comms system event notifies maintenance/dispatch of the vehicle’s loss of data connectivity.
+The MDT Status Bar displays a red X icon to indicate no connection for the vehicle.
+In this case, the vehicle will not collect any data against the schedule or related attributes as listed above (revenue/non-revenue miles and hours, ridership, etc.).
+If noted by a vehicle operator, it should be reported to operations/dispatch/maintenance right away.

 The system utilizes a Store and Forward mode if the vehicle loses data connectivity after operator logon.
-Even for extended periods, the vehicle system will continue operating and any data collected will be stored and sent in when connectivity resumes.
+Even for extended periods, the vehicle system will continue operating and any data collected will be stored (in the cloud) and automatically sent in when connectivity resumes.

 While in Store and Forward mode, the MDT Home screen will display the correct timepoints and stops, schedule adherence status messages will be correctly displayed, on the MDT, stops will be announced at the right time, the fare system will function correctly, and passenger counts will continue.

-After data communications are restored, the MDT will then forward all data it captured while offline, including stop reports, APC reports, on-time performance, vehicle health messages, etc.
+After data communications are restored, the MDT forwards all data captured while offline, including stop reports, APC reports, on-time performance, vehicle health messages, etc.

 |